Principal reconstructed modes of dark energy and gravity: Significance of the detection and the CPCA decomposition

-To gain further insight into the features and the number of DOF of the three functions constrained by the data, we use the Karhunen-Loeve (KL) decomposition of the prior and posterior covariances, as discussed in~\cite{Raveri:2018wln, Raveri:2019mxg}.
-We decompose the prior $\mathcal{C}_\Pi$ and posterior $\mathcal{C}_p$ covariances as
+To gain further insight into the features and the number of DOF of the three functions constrained by the data, we use the Covariant Principal Components Analysis (CPCA), as discussed in~\cite{Dacunha:2021uig}.
+This decomposes the posterior covariance in units of the prior covariance to ensure the independence of results from the specific parametrization that is used.